containers/podman/docs/podman-run.1.md

 Precedence Order:

-	   **--env-host** : Host environment of the process executing podman is added.
+	   **--env-host** : Host environment of the process executing Podman is added.

 	   Container image : Any environment variables specified in the container image.